Skip to content

 You can also check the network connection on the macOS menu bar, like WiFi.

 If you are using an outdated version of Safari, check for the latest software updates and upgrade your Mac’s software and operating system.
-This shall effortlessly fix any Safari-related problem, and you can load websites without further trouble.
+It shall fix any Safari-related problem, and you can load websites without trouble.

 1. Click on Apple apple logo for the menu list.